Ways How Support Groups Are A Boon to Health Crisis?

 Even statistically there would be many doppelgangers out there with similar health situations looking for information to improve their understanding that could put them a step closer to more precise treatments.

-The real strength in dealing with my crisis came from getting introduced to patients, families, caregivers, and doctors associated with similar disorders who helped me understand my illness and various treatment options better which resulted in better tailor-made choices that directly impacted my overall well-being, post getting diagnosed with a rare disease, Isaacs’ Syndrome (a neuromuscular condition stemming from muscle hyperactivity), and following that diagnosis, suffering from some chronic ailments like Lyme disease (a bacterial illness transmitted by ticks), Glaucoma (which damages the optic nerve), and Membranous Glomerulonephritis (a progressive kidney disease).
+The real strength in dealing with my crisis came from getting introduced to patients, families, caregivers, and doctors associated with similar disorders who helped me understand my illness and various treatment options better which resulted in better tailor-made choices that directly impacted my overall well-being, post getting diagnosed with a rare disease, Isaacs’ Syndrome.
+Isaacs’ is a neuromuscular health condition that stems from muscle hyperactivity.
+In the process, I also discovered that I had Lyme disease.
+Lyme is a bacterial illness that gets transmitted through ticks.

 I realized how making a few important decisions was a piece of cake due to evidence-based information, advice, and input from some fellow mates who had faced similar health situations.
 In life, there are many moments when there is only one unambiguously correct answer for everyone even though there are several possibilities to evaluate.
 I’m fortunate to be growing up in a digital world that answers almost anything under the sun that the human mind can perceive.
 Having said that it was not at all easy as the diseases were complex in nature and therefore it was a huge fight to get customized information.